frankker/Distributed-Microservices/README.md

 # Distributed-Microservices
 This Distributed microservices project is developed with the following stack :
-- Spring boot Config Server (as a cetralised cofiguration server for all the connected microservices)
+- Spring boot Config Server (as a centralised configuration server for all the connected microservices)
-- Eureka Server (as a microservices discovery server)
+- Eureka Server (as the microservices discovery server)
 - Zuul Proxy Server (as a server side proxy to direct url implicitly)
 - Zipkin Server (to trace web access log)
 - DirectFlightConnectionServiceApplication class to set up and provide flight details.